heckhardt/mde-encoding-eval/README.md

 # Repository Structure

 - `data/` contains evaluation results in CSV/PDF format
-- `input/` contains the EMF XMI file for each problem instance
+- `input/` contains EMF XMI files for all problem instances
+- `plot/` contains the published plots/diagrams and R scripts they were generated with
 - `src/` contains the Java source code for running the evaluation
   - _TODO_
 - `compose.yaml` contains the database configuration for Docker
-- `query.sql` contains the SQL query statements to retrieve the data as it is presented below
+- `query.sql` contains a collection of SQL query statements used to retrieve relevant data
 - `schema.sql` contains the database schema

 # Running the evaluation